vmware-tanzu/velero/site/content/docs/main/backup-reference.md

 ```

 This command will immediately trigger a new backup based on your template for `example-schedule`.
 This will not affect the backup schedule, and another backup will trigger at the scheduled time.

+## Kubernetes API Pagination

+By default, Velero will paginate the LIST API call for each resource type in the Kubernetes API when collecting items into a backup.
+The `--client-page-size` flag for the Velero server configures the size of each page.

+Depending on the cluster's scale, tuning the page size can improve backup performance.
+You can experiment with higher values, noting their impact on the relevant `apiserver_request_duration_seconds_*` metrics from the Kubernetes apiserver.

+Pagination can be entirely disabled by setting `--client-page-size` to `0`.
+This will request all items in a single unpaginated LIST call.